AllanOricil/esp32-mfa-authenticator/README.md

 > At the moment, all secrets in this form must be set before submiting it.
 If you fail to do it, all secrets in your `config.yml` will be overwritten by `*****`.

 > [!IMPORTANT]
 > For security purposes, none of the secrets are exposed by the board's webserver.
 If you inspect the page using your browser dev tools, you will noticed that all secrets are fetched as `*****`.

-In the future, after implementing HTTPS, you will be to manage those secrets from the browser, but only after providing a PIN number of using your fingerprint.
+> [!IMPORTANT]
+> Currently, the only available actions are starting a session and updating runtime settings.
+Keep in mind that the SD card must be inserted in the board when saving changes, and all configurations must be re-entered manually, as patch updates are not yet supported.

+> [!IMPORTANT]
+> In the future, this app is expected to evolve into a browser extension capable of pairing with your board via Bluetooth.

 ### 📚 How to setup PIN number